 In addition to a Complainant, there are circumstances when the Title IX Coordinator may sign a formal complaint.
 Other third parties cannot.
 A Title IX Coordinator may sign a formal complaint in the absence of one signed by a Complainant in order to protect the educational community.
 In deciding whether to sign a formal complaint, the Title IX Coordinator may consider a variety of factors, including a pattern of alleged misconduct by a particular Respondent; allegations of the use of violence and/or the use of weapons; or similar factors.
-The Title IX Coordinator may sign a formal complaint only after the Title IX Coordinator has contacted the Complainant (the person alleged to have been victimized by sexual harassment) to discuss the availability of supportive measures, considered the Complainant's wishes with respect to supportive measures, and explained to the Complainant the process for filing a formal complaint.
+The Title IX Coordinator may sign a formal complaint only after the Title IX Coordinator may sign a formal complaint only after the the to sign the availability of supportive measures, considered the Complainant's wishes with respect to supportive measures, and explained to the Complainant the process for filing a formal complaint.